WhirligigGirl/Whirligig-World/README.md

     * Unlock monopropellant and the linear RCS thruster in Stability.
     * Both the radial decoupler and the 1.25m decoupler are unlocked in tier 2: Basic Rocketry and Engineering 101 respectively.
     * Thermometer and Mystery Goo swap places.
-    * Barometer is unlocked earlier--and rebranded as AtMoCo surpluss cavern pressure sensors from a cave-city that lost all its air due to a tragic mistake.
+    * Barometer is unlocked earlier--and rebranded as AtMoCo surplus cavern pressure sensors from a cave-city that lost all its air due to a tragic mistake.
     * Added the Kaptunik, which is very heavy and lacks the internal antenna, BUT it does have full SAS autopilot (Prograde/Retrograde, Radial In/Out, Antinormal/Normal, Full Thrust/Cut Thrust, and Stage.)
 When you unlock the antenna you of course get all of that and manual control, but it's still really heavy.
     * The small ISRU parts are unlocked earlier, so you can take advantage of mining asteroids earlier on.
     * Pods and Lander Cans have been swapped around.